BrokenSource/Rustbin/.github/readme.md

 ## ⚖️ License

-Rustman is dual-licensed under the MIT or Apache-2.0 licenses at your option.
+Rustbin is dual-licensed under the MIT or Apache-2.0 licenses at your option.